Ulbora/Six910/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Ulbora/Six910)](https://goreportcard.com/report/github.com/Ulbora/Six910)

-### The Speeding Fast Shopping Cart with Dependency Injection
+### The Speeding Fast Shopping Cart ECommerce System with Dependency Injection
-An open source ecommerce platform server for building online shopping cart systems; written in golang.
+An open source Ecommerce platform server for building online shopping cart systems; written in golang.
 Includes REST service backend including admin panel and switchable templates.

 All components of Six910 are developed as Go modules and injected using dependency injection.

-This project is intended to be and REST implementation of a hosted ecommerce solution.
+This project is the REST implementation of the Six910 Ecommerce solution.

 1. Users of the Six910, together with Six910 UI will be able to customize templates just like other hosted solutions.
 2. Templates can either be written in Golang templating or use a JavaScript framework like Angular or React.